ArcaneLD/BoostPowder/README.md

 # BoostPowder
-A simple GameMode that I created to play with a friend on a building server
+A simple PvPGame that I created to play with a friend on a building server